f-person/diadon/README.md

         if the length of the text is more than length for tooting on mastodon. by default it's set to 140.

-    to ignore max lentgh and toot on mastodon , use -m  or --mastodon argument (diadon -m  'your text here') to ignore max length and share on diaspora, use -d  or --diaspora argument (diadon -d  'your text here') to share on diaspora and toot on mastodon , use -dm or --diadon   argument (diadon -dm 'your text here')
+    to ignore max lentgh and toot on mastodon ,  use -m  or --mastodon argument (diadon -m  'your text here') to ignore max length and share on diaspora,  use -d  or --diaspora argument (diadon -d  'your text here') to share on diaspora and toot on mastodon ,  use -dm or --diadon   argument (diadon -dm 'your text here') to post images use this pattern: '$ diadon [arg] 'post text' /full/path/to/image1 [/full/path/to/image2]' [] - optional

 FIRST TIME USE: